 When Dr. Sirjani can find some personal downtime he enjoys skiing and also is a semi-professional Piano player, winning several Competitions throughout the years with his selective style of Iranian Classical Music.

 A root canal is a common treatment used to remove bacteria and treat infections inside your tooth.
 Within each of your teeth is soft tissue known as the pulp.
 The pulp of your tooth contains nerves, blood vessels, and connective tissue.

 When the pulp becomes infected, it causes a number of symptoms like inflammation, temperature sensitivity, and severe pain.
 A root canal is the process of removing the infected pulp tissue and sealing the tooth to prevent reinfection.
+All services in this

 Tooth pulp can become infected from severe tooth decay, as well as injuries and fractures that allow bacteria to reach the inner parts of your tooth.
 A root canal allows you to save your natural tooth and preserve the function and appearance of your smile.

 A dentist with endodontic training can perform specialized treatments to save the tooth and prevent extraction.
 These are the most common causes of inner tooth damage:

 Fractures and chips - When a tooth breaks, the nerves and pulp may be exposed.
 This causes debilitating pain and discomfort that only root canal therapy can resolve.

 Bacterial infections - After a tooth experiences decay or injury, oral bacteria quickly invade the interior structure of the tooth to cause severe inflammation and infection.
 This requires root canal therapy to remove infected tissues and save the tooth.